 Mediations are scheduled 2-3 weeks after all parties have completed intakes

 Most mediation sessions last 3 hours.

 Up to 2 additional sessions can be scheduled.

-Mediations take place at the SEEDS office in Berkeley or remotely via Zoom.
+Mediations currently take place remotely via Zoom.

 5. If my case is really urgent, can it be scheduled earlier than the 2-3 week period?

 No. Unfortunately, SEEDS does not have capacity to schedule faster than 2-3 weeks out.

 If you need a more urgent resolution, please consider contacting a private mediator.